TopoXLab/TopoTrojDetection/README.md

 [--gpu_ind GPU_INDICE]
 ```

-For example, to generate 20 Trojaned LeNet5 networks with 20% all-to-one attack with target class 0, run:
+For example, to generate 20 Trojaned LeNet5 networks with 20% one-to-one attack with target class 0 (the source class will be target-1, if target is 0 then the source is NUM_CLASS-1),
+run:
 ```bash
 cd data
 python batch_model_generation_MNIST.py --gpu --network leenet5 --num_models 20 --troj_frac 0.2 --target_class 0